Phone calls from Google

 Learn how to update your business information on Google.

-When you get a phone call from the Google Assistant, you can tell the Assistant that you don't want to receive any more calls.
+When you get a phone call from Google Assistant, you can tell Assistant that you don't want to receive any more calls.
 For example, you can say:

 - "Please remove my business from your list."

-- If you haven't verified your business, you'll need to do so in order to opt out.
+- If you haven't verified your business, you must do so in order to opt out.
+Learn how to verify your business.

 Frequently asked questions

-The Google Assistant will only call you when a customer wants to book an appointment or when it needs to check your business hours.
-The Assistant will avoid calling you during late night and early morning hours.
+Google Assistant will only call you when a customer wants to book an appointment, check the restaurant wait time, or when it needs to check your business hours or the status of in-demand inventory.
+Assistant will avoid calling you during late night and early morning hours.

 How do I update my business information on Google?